 JEGS Foundation Lobby in the Arthur G. James Cancer Hospital, OSU Wexner Medical Center

 When it opens later this year, the main lobby in the new Arthur G. James Cancer Hospital will honor a donation from a family of professional drag racers.
 The JEGS Foundation Lobby follows a $10 million donation from the Coughlin family, which owns automotive equipment company JEGS Automotive Inc. and a record-breaking professional racing team.
-Company founder Jeg Coughlin Sr. is a cancer survivor, and several other family members and friends have been touched by the disease.
+Company founder Jeg Coughlin Sr. is a cancer survivor, and several other family members and friends have been touched by the disease.$5 million

 Justice: Tween Brands Lobby, Nationwide Children's Hospital